THE TRUTH IN PRINT, July 2001

 review here two examples of temptations that came not long after one’s baptism.

-that two people fell down dead.
-It is important that you realize God did not
+people fell down dead.
+It is important that you realize God did not spare them

 Secondly, there is Simon the sorcerer, Acts